Chiro (town): History

 During the 1950s, the coffee plantations around the town were small yet yielded a relatively high production.
 In 1958, Chiro was one of 27 places in Ethiopia officially ranked as First Class Township.
 The Ethiopian News Agency reported in mid-July 1976 that negotiations held at Chiro by representatives of hostile groups of the Afars and Issas had led to a peace agreement.

-When Nega Mezlekia visited the town the following year, he learned that the Ethiopian People's Revolutionary Party and Oromo National Liberation Movement were more active around Chiro than in the rest of the province.
+When Nega Mezlekia visited the town in 1977, he learned that the Ethiopian People's Revolutionary Party and Oromo Liberation Front were more active around Chiro than in the rest of the province.
 "There was a strong peasant base around the town that provided a great deal of support for the party.
 The forest cover in the areas nearby furnished hideout."
-However, when he returned in 1978, he found the town far more peaceful.
+However, when he returned the next year, he found the town far more peaceful.
 "It seemed that most of the threatening political opponents of the regime were dead, in exile or rotting in prison, and the going was good for those in power."

 Demographics

 The Oromo make up the largest ethnic group in the town.
-The Gadabuursi subclan of the (Somali) Dir make up a significant portion of the town and region's inhabitants.
-The 2007 national census reported a total population for this town of 33,670, of whom 18,118 were men and 15,552 were women.
-The majority of the inhabitants said they were Muslim, with 49.88% of the population reporting they observed this belief, while 43.34% of the population practised Ethiopian Orthodox Christianity and 5.33% of the population were Protestant.
+The Ittuu subclan of the Oromo make up a significant portion of the town and region's inhabitants.
 The 1994 national census reported this town had a total population of 18,678 of whom 9,218 were males and 9,460 were females.